≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

+On average, AB InBev carries roughly $11 billion cash.
 While this figure may seem like a lot, it is only a drop in the bucket compared to the company’s massive amount of debt.

-AB InBev’s cash or near-cash assets could only cover about 13% of the company’s total debt based on the fiscal 2022 figures.
+AB InBev’s cash or near-cash assets could only cover about 13% of the company’s total debt based on the fiscal 2023 figures.
+In other words, AB InBev will not be able to pay off its total debt with only its cash.

 AB InBev net debt